jontrulson/conquest/docs/conquest-guide.md

 The ability to refit is controlled by the server operator with the 'Refit' option in the conqoper options menu.

+Refitting your ship will take 10 seconds.
+During this time, you will not be able to do anything.
+Don't do it in the midst of battle.

 ## Leaving the game

 To exit Conquest, normally you must self-destruct, or be killed.